 This is the ‘dab’ itself.
 Use your dabber to get the concentrate in whatever form and then move it inside the dome, onto the nail and start inhaling.
 The dab will turn to vapor quickly, but make sure you’re moving it around to evaporate all of the oil or other concentrate.

 It’s time to use the carb cab to cover up the vapor.
 Make sure you take it slow, especially if you’re new to dabbing.
 If your temperature is particularly high then it might irritate your lungs or make you cough.
 Cool it down before going again.

 It’s time to enjoy your dab, you might start to feel the effects in seconds.
 Remember not to go too hard if you are an absolute beginner.

 - Clean up

 The nail needs to be cleaned regularly.
 This is where your dabbing Q-tip comes in handy.
 Any residue left around the nail can be removed with the Q-tip to keep it clean and safe to use again next time.

 If you’re missing any of the items listed above, we stock everything you need to start dabbing here at BadassGlass.
-From dab rigs to dabbing tools, we have a huge selection with something for everyone.
+From dab rigs to dabbing tools, and tool holders, we have a huge selection with something for everyone.